Fitness suppliers and services

 A fitness service can include:

 - the provision of exercise equipment for use by clients.

 Examples of a fitness service include a 24/7 gym, an outdoor boot camp, a personal trainer or a yoga class.

 Membership agreements for fitness services

-If you offer your clients a membership agreement for a fitness service, it must meet the requirements outlined in the new Fitness Code as of 1 July 2021.
+If you offer your clients a membership agreement for a fitness service, it must meet the requirements outlined in the Fitness Code.